term7/RaspberryPi-USB-Privacy-Gadget/README.md

 #### 1. CREATE NEW ADMIN USER:

-To create a dedicated admin account, run the following command:<br>
+To create a dedicated admin account, run the following command:
 ```
 sudo adduser admin
 ```